p4p1/larp/README.md

 # larp
 The :lemon:arp software, used to do an arp poisonning attack!
-Dude if you are not allowed to do arp poisonning don't use this... please
+Dude if you are not allowed to do arp poisonning don't use this... please This software is dependent on *Python 2.7* and uses the dependancies listed bellow.
 ```
 USAGE:  larp [-f file] [-h | -c | -s | -v | -m]